-The trustees are responsible for the other information.
-The other information comprises the information in the Report of the Council, but does not include the financial statements and our Report of the Auditors thereon.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+The other information comprises the information included in the Report of the Council, other than the financial statements and our auditor's report thereon.
+The trustees are responsible for the other information contained within the annual report.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the course of the audit or otherwise appears to be materially misstated.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether this gives rise to a material misstatement in the financial statements themselves.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.

 We have nothing to report in this regard.